aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.14
+What's new in 0.15
 ------------------

-* Window parameter was added to spectrum and stft.
-* Some code in spectran enhanced.
+* More universal function for QI-processing was added.

 Modules
 -------